Kong/docs.konghq.com/app/docs/0.4.x/getting-started/enabling-plugins.md

     ```bash
     $ curl -i -X POST \
       --url http://localhost:8001/apis/mockbin/plugins/ \
-      --data 'name=keyauth'
+      --data 'name=key-auth'
     ```

     **Note:** This plugin also accepts a `value.key_names` parameter, which defaults to `[apikey]`.
 It is a list of headers and parameters names (both are supported) that are supposed to contain the API key during a request.

 4. ### Verify that the plugin is enabled for your API

-    Issue the following cURL request to verify that the [keyauth][keyauth] plugin was enabled for your API:
+    Issue the following cURL request to verify that the [key-auth][key-auth] plugin was enabled for your API:

     ```bash
     $ curl -i -X GET \